oldrev/jasper/README.md

 A Lisp S-Expression style JSON predicate parser for LINQ.

-It works on all LINQ implemention, included:
+It works on all LINQ implementation, included:

-* LINQ TO Objects
+* LINQ to Objects
-* LINQ TO XML
+* LINQ to XML
 * NHibernate
 * EntityFramework Core
 * Dapper